peterianmuller/Technical-Challenge/README.md

 ## Available Scripts

-In the project directory, first install dependencies with npm install:

-you can run:
+In the project directory, first install dependencies with npm install.Then you can run:

 ### `yarn start`